 Our Missional Approach to Ministry

-Here are some of the things we have done here since 2004:
+Currently, we are beginning a process of reimgaining our church’s ministry and impact in our community.
+However, here are some of the things we have done since 2004:

 - Started a Boys and Girls Club, an after-school program targeting underserved kids.
 About 80 kids attended each day when the club met at our church.
-They have now moved to the new Community Center at Chatham where they do homework, get snacks, play games, learn life skills, and have access to a computer lab.
+They have now moved to one of our local schools where they do homework, get snacks, play games, learn life skills, and have access to a computer lab.

 - Collaborated with artists and educators in our community to offer Soundcheck, a monthly teen open mic night.
 Outreach magazine did a feature on us in the Nov/Dec 2006 issue, Partnering For Art’s Sake.